Hatamoto/fractol/README.md

 # fract'ol - Computer Graphics Fractals (v3)

 Welcome to **fract'ol** – a thrilling dive into the world of computer graphics and fractals, built entirely in C!
-This project was my first foray into creating visually stunning graphics using the MiniLibX library, and it was an incredibly exciting challenge.
+This project was my first foray into creating visually stunning graphics using the MLX42 library, and it was an incredibly exciting challenge.

 ---